-- Complete tertiary qualifications in Rehabilitation Counselling - · Undertake 20 hours continuing professional development (CPD) annually - Adhere to the ASORC Code of Ethics and uphold the standards of practice - · Comply with audit and compliance requirements and mandatory declarations.
+- · Complete tertiary qualifications in Rehabilitation Counselling - Undertake 20 hours continuing professional development (CPD) annually - Adhere to the ASORC Code of Ethics and uphold the standards of practice - · Comply with audit and compliance requirements and mandatory declarations.

 Rehabilitation Counsellors may have additional areas of focus including Forensic Vocational Assessment (medico-legal reports), trauma informed counselling, lifetime care planning, and early intervention mental health counselling.

 Please note: Rehabilitation Consultant is an industry title and therefore a Rehabilitation Consultant may not be a qualified Rehabilitation Counsellor.

-1 Find a Rehabilitation Counsellor here This page offers a searchable directory, intended to help you find Rehabilitation Counsellors near you.
-The Australian Society of Rehabilitation Counsellors (ASORC) 2 Find out more about Rehabilitation Counsellors here This website provides information about Rehabilitation Counselling services and Health Benefits of Good Work The Australian Society of Rehabilitation Counsellors (ASORC)
+Find a Rehabilitation Counsellor here

+This page offers a searchable directory, intended to help you find Rehabilitation Counsellors near you.

+Find out more about Rehabilitation Counsellors here

+2 This website provides information about Rehabilitation Counselling services and Health Benefits of Good Work The Australian Society of Rehabilitation Counsellors (ASORC)